cristian-avendano/reproductor/README.md

 <img src="vista.png" height="600px">

-#Welcome, this is a simple player that was build on electron technology, if you want to use it,
-#you have to download the dependencies an then run the command 'npm start', that is especified in the package.json file.
+Welcome, this is a simple player that was build on electron technology, if you want to use it, you have to download the dependencies an then, run the command 'npm start', that is especified in the package.json file.

 #I hope you to enjoy this project.

-#if you have some custion about it, contact me at:
+#if you have some cuestion about it, contact me at:

 #email: {
 #  cristian-avendano@upc.edu.co,